 World War II, Korean War, and Vietnam War eras, b) to organize and

 offer scholarships and other assistance for the families of Officer

 and Enlisted OCS cadre who are in need, and c) to archive for

 posterity the stories and history of all of the Signal Corps OCS

 Officers who served this great country.
 We are open to ALL

 friends, as well as other officers, enlisted men, those interested

 Please, come join us.
-For more information about our
+For more information about our Association, to

-contact details, click on the OCS Association link at left.
+click on the OCS Association link at left.